 A week after signing day ScarletReport.com broke down the offensive and defensive needs of the recruiting class.

-Now, with seven non-binding oral commitments in the 2015 class, and the coaching staff scattered around the East Coast and Florida, ScarletReport.com takes a look at where the class stands, and the second of the two-part series focuses on the defense.
+Now, with seven non-binding oral commitments in the 2015 class, and the coaching staff scattered around the East Coast and Florida, ScarletReport.com takes a look at where the class stands, and the first of the two-part series begins with the offense.